Durham Convention Center Garage Door Murals

-The City of Durham’s Cultural and Public Art Program is proud to announce its collaboration with North Carolina Museum of Art (NCMA) to execute a public mural project on the Durham Convention Center (DCC)’s two blank garage doors located on W. Chapel Hill Street.
-The North Carolina Museum of Art wishes to install these murals in anticipation of their Frida Kahlo, Diego Rivera, and Mexican Modernism from the Jacques and Natasha Gelman Collection exhibition that opens on October 26 and to kick-start their campaign to bring art to the greater Triangle region.
+The City of Durham’s Cultural and Public Art Program was proud to collaborate with North Carolina Museum of Art (NCMA) to execute a public mural project on the Durham Convention Center (DCC)’s two blank garage doors located on W. Chapel Hill Street.
+The North Carolina Museum of Art installed these murals as part of their Frida Kahlo, Diego Rivera, and Mexican Modernism from the Jacques and Natasha Gelman Collection exhibition that ran from October 26, 2019 through January 19, 2020 and to kick-start their campaign to bring art to the greater Triangle region.

-To honor the Mexican heritage of Frida Kahlo and Diego Rivera, the City has worked with NCMA to recruit Latinx-identifying artists to install these two murals - one on each garage door.
-The artists identified are Cornelio Campos, a Durham-based Mexican-American artist and Cecilia Lueza, a prolific American-Argentine artist and sculptor from Charlotte, NC.
-As part of the priority goals outlined by the City of Durham’s Public Art Committee, the project will also include a youth-engagement component involving the NCMA Teen Arts Council, El Pueblo, and El Centro Hispano.
+To honor the Mexican heritage of Frida Kahlo and Diego Rivera, the City worked with NCMA to recruit Latinx-identifying artists to install these two murals - one on each garage door.
+The artists commissioned were Cornelio Campos, a Durham-based Mexican-American artist and Cecilia Lueza, a prolific American-Argentine artist and sculptor from Charlotte, NC.
+As part of the priority goals outlined by the City of Durham’s Public Art Committee, the project also included a youth-engagement component involving the NCMA Teen Arts Council, El Pueblo, and El Centro Hispano.

 Local to the Durham community, Cornelio Campos is a Mexican-American artist that recently completed a mural with Duke University students at the Rubenstein Arts Center.
 His work focuses on three main themes: political issues including immigration, Mexican folklore, and anthropological symbols from Mexican ethnic groups.
 His paintings have been shown in several different galleries and exhibitions including Campus Y at UNC Chapel Hill, Duke University, NC State University, and the Museum of American Indian Art.